cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [Machine learning.][ml]
 I'm only on Chapter 2 so far, but this looks like a really good online textbook on deep learning for molecules and materials, with code examples.

-[In Silico Medicinal Chemistry: Computational Methods to Support Drug Design][brown] Book by Nathan Brown on computational tools for drug design.
+[In Silico Medicinal Chemistry: Computational Methods to Support Drug Design.][brown]
+Book by Nathan Brown on computational tools for drug design.
 Should be available through Newcastle University library.